(Modern Survival.org) – In a survival situation, a bandana can be used for which of the following?

 - Brightly-colored bandanas serve as trail markers when tied to branches.

 - Bandanas can clean other survival gear, ensuring optimal performance.

-- They can be used to filter large particles from water prior to boiling for disinfection.
+- They can be used to filter large particles from water before boiling for disinfection.

 - Wrapping a medium-sized rock in a bandana creates a formidable weapon.

 The uses for a bandana in a survival situation are limited only by imagination and ingenuity.
-The fact that bandanas are small, lightweight and versatile makes them perfect additions to any survival pack, or even everyday carry (EDC) loadout.
+Bandanas are small, lightweight, and versatile, making them perfect additions to any survival pack or everyday carry (EDC) loadout.

-Redundancy reduces the number of supplies that need to be stockpiled, making space for other items.
+Redundancy reduces the number of supplies that need stockpiling, making space for other items.
 If an item fails that can be replaced by a multi-use product, it can be quickly and efficiently swapped.